containrrr/watchtower/docs/arguments.md

 Note that monitor-only can also be specified on a per-container basis with the `com.centurylinklabs.watchtower.monitor-only` label set on those containers.

+See [With label taking precedence over arguments](##With label taking precedence over arguments) for behavior when both agument and label are set

 ## With label taking precedence over arguments

 By default, arguments will take precedence over labels.
 This means that if you set `WATCHTOWER_MONITOR_ONLY` to true or use `--monitor-only`, a container with `com.centurylinklabs.watchtower.monitor-only` set to false will not be updated.
-If you set `WATCHTOWER_LABEL_TAKE_PRECEDENCE` to true or use `--label-take-precedence`, then the container will also be updated
+If you set `WATCHTOWER_LABEL_TAKE_PRECEDENCE` to true or use `--label-take-precedence`, then the container will also be updated.
+This also apply to the no pull option. if you set `WATCHTOWER_NO_PULL` to true or use `--no-pull`, a container with `com.centurylinklabs.watchtower.no-pull` set to false will not pull the new image.
+If you set `WATCHTOWER_LABEL_TAKE_PRECEDENCE` to true or use `--label-take-precedence`, then the container will pull image

 ```text
             Argument: --label-take-precedence